Aggravated Assault in Michigan

 To prove the crime of Aggravated Assault the prosecution must be able to prove; first, that the defendant tried to physically injure another person.

 Second, that the defendant intended to injure another person or to make that person fear that they would be hit.

 Third, that the assault caused a serious or aggravated injury.
 A serious or aggravated injury is a physical injury that requires immediate medical treatment or that causes disfigurement, impairment of health, or impairment of a part of the body.

 Click here for more information about assault charges in Michigan.

 Self-Defense in Michigan

 In this particular case, our client claimed self-defense.
-In a self-defense case the prosecution has to prove beyond a reasonable doubt that not only did you commit the crime, but also that you did not act in self-defense.
+In a self-defense case the prosecution has to prove beyond a reasonable doubt that not only did you commit the crime of assault, but also that you did not act in self-defense.

 If you acted in self-defense you are entitled to be found Not Guilty.
 In this case our client argued that a woman in a parking lot was advancing on her and so she swung and hit her in the head with a bag that contained a bottle in order to stop her from attacking her.

 If you have been charged with assault in Michigan, or any other crime, contact criminal defense lawyer, Aaron J. Boria (734) 453-7806.